 All we can ever be certain of is the current situation.
 Ensuring we keep focus on this rather than thinking ahead and being concerned about worse case scenarios or the ‘what if’s’ is really important.
 It is important not to intensify your responses to the current health crisis.
 Keep reminding yourself of the facts as they are at any given time and try to focus on the things around you such as your family or your daily activities.

 Focusing on what is in our control is very helpful in times like these.
 For children, this may just be education about germs being the cause of the illness and helping them understand the role they can have to protect themselves from germs.
 It may be regular reminders about hand washing, touching face, putting things in their mouth, not sharing food or drinks, not sharing utensils, covering their mouths when we cough and sneeze, etc. All these things are normal hygienic practices that we can try and educate children about.
 We are just in a time where more prompting, education and reminding needs to take place.

 In addition to having conversations with your child, keep an eye on their behaviour as this will give you a good indication of how they are managing their own fears and worries.
 Are they more angry or upset than usual?
 Are they eating and sleeping well?
 Do they require excessive reassurance?
 These may be signs your child is worried and requires extra support, whether that be form you or a professional.

 When feelings of anxiety interfere with daily activities or become difficult to control, it is important to seek professional support.
-Our team of Psychologists can help at Beam Health or alternatively contact your GP or access the resources from places such as:
+Our team of Psychologists in Newcastle at Beam Health can help or alternatively contact your GP or access the resources from places such as: